flipacholas/Architecture-of-consoles/articles/playstation.md

   - **Sub Bus** (16/8-bit) → Connects to the rest of the chips and I/O. This bus is bridged by the **Bus Interface Unit**, which also enables access to special ports of the GPU and SPU.
 - **32-bit address bus**: Up to 4 GB of physical memory (i.e. RAM, memory-mapped I/O, etc) can be accessed.
 - **5-stage pipeline**: Up to five instructions can be executed simultaneously (a detailed explanation can be found in a [previous article]({{< ref "sega-saturn#cpu" >}})).
-- **4 KB instruction cache** and **1 KB of data cache**: The data cache also works as **Scratchpad** (fast RAM), meaning that it can have other uses apart from behaving as L1 cache.
-Instruction cache can be 'isolated' instead, allowing the program to manipulate it directly.
+- **4 KB of instruction cache**: It can be 'isolated' as well, allowing the program to manipulate instruction cache directly.
-  - For some reason, the original CW33300 contained 2 KB of data cache instead.
+  - Oddly, **there is no data cache**.
+The **1 KB of memory** normally used for the data cache is mapped to a fixed address.
+This area is also called **Scratchpad** (fast SRAM).

 To do something meaningful, Sony provided **2 MB of RAM** for general-purpose use.
 Curiously enough, they fitted **Extended Data Out** (EDO) chips on the motherboard.
 These are slightly more efficient than typical DRAM, obtaining lower latency.